18F/identity-pki/doc/adr/0003-oscal.md

-# Architecture Decision Record: Using OSCAL for compliance authoring
+# Architecture Decision Record 3: Using OSCAL for compliance authoring

 > Use [NIST OSCAL](https://pages.nist.gov/OSCAL/) for authoring compliance documentation.